Tuition fees are payable for most courses. A list of the most recent course fees can be found here.

 Notice on Annual Fee Increases

 Please note that tuition fees increase annually for all students (Home/EU undergraduate fees, whose rates are regulated by the UK government, will be amended in line with any alteration advised by the UK government).
 The fee rates listed above are for the most recently published year of entry only.
-The fee increase will be limited to 4% or the % increase of the UK Government regulated Home fee.
+The fee increase for continuing students will be limited to 4% or the % increase of the UK Government regulated Home fee.

 Why Do Fees Increase Annually?